mlcommons/GaNDLF/docs/usage.md

 Notes:
 - For classification/regression, add a column called `ValueToPredict`.
 Currently, we are supporting only a single value prediction per model.
-- If `SubjectID` or `PatientName` is present, the randomized split is done according to that instead of per-row.
-See https://github.com/FETS-AI/GANDLF/issues/285 for details.
+- `SubjectID` or `PatientName` is used to ensure that the randomized split is done per-subject rather than per-image.

 ## Customize the Training